 I see you brought your purse.
 Good.
 You are going to need it!
 We are featuring three spunky little artists today who hope to fill their wallets to bulging with sales from things they've worked hard to produce over the past three months.
 You don't really think they just sit in front of Sesame Street like a trio of potted plants on the days grandma babysits do you?
 Oh my, no!
-We have entrepreneurial things to do, and you are going to find that out as soon as you have your tickets in hand.
-Tickets, you ask?
+We have entrepreneurial things to do and you are going to find that out as soon as you have your tickets in hand.
+"Tickets?" you ask?
 Well, yes!
 Tickets.
 Plural.
-Today we are charging not only for admission and programs, but also to park, rent a shopping basket, and enjoy a personal guided tour of the kids' pumpkin patch.
+Today we are charging not only for admission and programs, but also to park, rent a shopping basket and enjoy a personal guided tour of the kids' pumpkin patch.
 You'll want to take advantage of all these offers!
 And, for your convenience, extra large TIP JARS are everywhere!

 |Brielle, one of today's talented artists, is the first to arrive.
 She brought mommy and daddy with her.|

 Almost ready?
 We're waiting to make sure all tickets are sold before we enter the first gallery.
 While we watch daddies wrangle over prices with our astute little gatekeepers, allow me to point a few things out.
 Our artists are wearing personalized visors so you can easily identify them.
 You will pay them directly after you've made your choices from among the extensive collection you'll see ahead of you.
 The main gallery includes ten matted works from each artist in a range of media.
 Are most of them abstract?
 Well, yes!
 Yes, they all are!
 At least this year.
 But that's actually a good thing!
-Nonrepresentational work fits nicely into anyone's decor, and after today you won't have a single square inch of empty space on your walls!
+Nonrepresentational work fits nicely into anyone's decor and after today you won't have a single square inch of empty space on your walls!
 Trust me!

 Okay, grab your purse!
 Looks like it's your turn!
 Here we go!
 The boys are big on collecting tickets and opening the gate one at a time so customers feel appreciated.
 That's right, hand Sae your ticket and step right in!
 Wow!
 Look at what's strung along the fence!
 A veritable rainbow of color and a selection beyond your wildest imagination!
 Note that each piece has a tag attached to it.
 Those tags state the title of the work, the media, date of production and most importantly, name of the artist.
 Many also show a mini-photo of the artist in action, creating the very piece you'll want to add to your collection.
 I call them "certificates of authenticity."
 Don't want anyone thinking that grandma crafted everything herself while the kiddoes took naps do we?
 Go ahead.
 Fill your basket.
 I'll wait right here until it's time to move ahead to the next gallery!

 Let's move on to the outdoor sculpture gallery now.
 Today we feature two areas....clay work, seen above, and an exciting visual undersea wonderland of painted and glittered paper fish that hangs from beneath the deck umbrella.
 The boys made the sharks.
 Aren't they great?
 Ferocious!
-Grandma cut double shapes from large white paper and the kids painted them, applied glitter (liberally, very liberally!), and then added an eye (or two, or three, or four...or even more!).
-Then grandma whisked the pieces away to staple the shapes together, stuff them plumply with tissue paper, and add streamer accents.
+Grandma cut double shapes from large white paper and the kids painted them, applied glitter (liberally, very liberally!) and then added an eye (or two, or three or four...or even more!).
+Then grandma whisked the pieces away to staple the shapes together, stuff them plump with tissue paper and complete with streamer accents.
 You'll want one of those for sure!
-And everyone has just the right spot for a friendlier tropical fish.
+And everyone has just the right spot for a tropical fish.
 Brielle made pretty pink and yellow ones.
 Better reel in one of those too!

-SOLD OUT!
 Yes, I know these kids are child prodigies, but it was actually grandma who made the ticket and gift shop booths.
-The perky little birds perched atop the roof you see here have a message.....Buy lots of gifts and don't be "cheep" about it!
-Thank you for complying!
+The perky little birds perched atop the roof have only one message: Buy lots of gifts and don't be "cheep" about it!

 Bagging and baking.
 Here's picture proof that these busy little bees popped corn, bagged it up, and then made sheets of peanut butter cookies to sell.
 Their inventory of art work has been piling up for months, but the food we sell has to be fresh!
 Brielle loves to bake.
 She patiently fork-pressed every one of the cookies on her sheet!